 Hi, I'm Howard Jacobson, host of the Plant Yourself Podcast.

 In my day job, I empower people to take control over their own health destinies.
-As a researcher, speaker, educator, and coach, I help my clients make informed decisions about their options, and implement lifestyle changes that support vibrant health and fitness.
+As a trainer, educator, and coach, I help our clients implement lifestyle changes that support vibrant health and fitness.

 But 15 years ago I was overweight, unhealthy, stressed out, and constantly taking my sick kids to the doctor and giving them antibiotics.